hylandtechoutreach/internship/README.md

 This project would be an option for interns who do not have coding experience.

-- Interns could complete our Web 101 and Web 102 courses independently.
+- Interns could complete our Web 101 and Web 102 courses, with help from instructors.
  - They should show their work, to be evaluated by stakeholders.
 - Their final project could be to build a marketing website for the Tech Outreach Team.